yohasebe/monadic-chat-cli/apps/chat/chat.md

 - do not use invalid characters in the JSON object
 - escape double quotes and other special characters in the text values in the resulting JSON object
 - increment the value of "turns" by 1
-- check the validity of the generated JSON object and correct any possible parsing problems before returning it Add "\n\n###\n\n" at the end of the "response" value.
+- check the validity of the generated JSON object and correct any possible parsing problems before returning it

-Wrap the JSON object with "<JSON>\n" and "\n</JSON>".
+Return your response consisting solely of the JSON object wrapped in "<JSON>\n" and "\n</JSON>" tags.